frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 will often use parametrized policies, or a neural net, to define our action choices.

 ## Components of an Agent:

 ## Agent State
-An agent carries it’s own state.
-These states are separate from those of the environment.
+An agent has it’s own state separate from that of the environment.
 The agent’s state is used to choose which actions to perform.

 ## Environment State
 The full information describing the environment.
 An agent can either have